Hakoexe/New-Home-Model-534-Deluxe/README.md

 This repository includes:
 - **Detailed scans** of the original instruction manual (Instruction Book).
 - **Detailed schematics** illustrating the machine's parts and operation.
-- **High-resolution photos** of the Super Deluxe ZigZag sewing machine.
+- **High-resolution photos** of the New Home Model 534 Deluxe sewing machine.

 ---